2. Jobs howto

 panteater* 6,898 | PI_LAB 6,898 | 100,000 93,102

-2. We have a cluster-specific tool to print a ledger of jobs based on specified arguments.
+2. The zotledger is a cluster-specific tool to print a ledger of jobs based on specified arguments.
+To find all available arguments for this command use zotledger -h.

 Default is to print jobs of the current user for the last 30 days: